RedHolder/TekeTech.Internal.TransferEmail/README.md

 # What is next?

-I'm currently working on the project to be done with clean architecture.
+I'm currently converting the project architecture to clean architecture.

 After architecture steps, a UI is going to be developed for the project for public use!